-It's a beautiful setting, and even though it's in the middle of a busy city, you'll barely know it.
+The ambiance is laid-back and sophisticated.
+It's a beautiful setting, and even though it's in the middle of a busy city, once you're seated you'll barely know it.

-Special Events at the Hollywood Bowl
+Performances at the Hollywood Bowl

 Jazz at the Hollywood Bowl: The Philharmonic's Jazz at the Bowl Series includes blues, big bands, Latin jazz and other styles.
 The two-day Playboy Jazz Festival and Smooth Summer Jazz (formerly JVC Jazz) also bring jazz greats and exciting newcomers to the Hollywood Bowl's summer lineup.